rayshader/cp2077-red-data/README.md

 > [!WARNING]
 > Using other characters than spaces and tabulations is not allowed.
 It will
-> fallback to minified Json instead.
+> fallback to minified JSON instead.

 #### JsonObject
 > GetKeys() -> array&lt;String&gt;